 More backyard bird learning and play activities

 - Try making different kinds of DIY bird feeders.
-This is just one feeder idea, and some birds will like it more than others.
-Experiment with making different kinds of feeders (like our DIY bird feeder wreath) or a fruit and grain garland feeder and watch to see how your local birds respond.
+This is just one feeder idea; some birds will like it more than others.
+Experiment with making different kinds of feeders (like our DIY ice bird feeders or a fruit and grain garland feeder) and watch to see how your local birds respond.

 - Become a backyard birder.
 The Audobon for Kids is an amazing resource that will have your kids excited to grab a pair of binoculars and start their birding journey.

 - Learn about the birds at your feeder.
 Identify and learn more about the birds you’re spotting at your bird feeder.
 This summer alone we’ve seen Blue Jays, Finches, Wrens, Sparrows, Chickadees, Blackbirds, Cardinals, Cowbirds, Buntings, Nuthatches, Woodpeckers, Doves, Juncos, and more!